-As a certified geek, I have high hopes that new field devices such as 2cm smartphone GPS and simple, form-based site forms will facilitate better amateur data collection without as much perceived overhead.
-I am constantly testing new ideas like this, but even at my “most efficient,” I still spend 30-50% of my time in the field gathering data while my metal detector sits patiently idle.
-Tools aside, this takes a real commitment from the detectorists to enjoy their hobby differently – to find their thrill in contributing to a bigger dataset beyond what’s in their finds bag.
+As a certified geek, I have high hopes that in the forthcoming years, field devices such as 2cm smartphone GPS or directional bluetooth integrated into cell-phone based site forms will facilitate better, more effortless amateur data collection when a professional is not available.
+I am constantly testing new ideas like this – even voice data entry!
+But even after employing my best ideas, I still spend 30-50% of my time in the field working on data collection, organization and publishing, while my metal detector sits idle.
+One detectorist called it “burning daylight for data nobody will ever look at.”
+Doing this work takes a real commitment from the detectorists and willingness to enjoy their hobby differently – to find their thrill in contributing to a bigger dataset beyond what’s in their finds bag.

 One impulsive thought would be to pair each metal detectorist with someone in charge of recording provenance, sort of like our metal detecting sessions at Montpelier.
 I’m afraid this would be considered intolerable at a rally.
-Participants have paid fees, scraped together precious vacation days and driven miles for this much anticipated weekend.
-But asking them to spend 30-50% of their detecting time filling in forms or waiting for a dig-mate to do in-situ analysis is not what they had in mind.
-Plus, I doubt any archaeologists would risk their reputation on such an endeavor – who would sign their name to that dataset?
-(Pace matters at DIV since an impressive display of artifacts is a great source of personal pride at the end-of-event exhibits. )
+Participants have paid fees, scraped together precious vacation days and driven miles for this much anticipated event, so asking them to spend 30-50% of their time filling in forms or waiting for analysis is probably not what they had in mind.
+Pace matters at DIV since an impressive display of artifacts is a great source of personal pride at the end-of-event exhibits.